Board of Directors

 Chair, Audit & Finance Committee

-Diane Dou (Vancouver) a C-Suite Executive and a Senior Advisor at Canadian Financial Services industry.
+Diane Dou (Vancouver) is the Managing Director & Financial Services Lead, Western Canada at EY.
 She works with Banks, Credit Unions, Wealth Management firms, Capital Management companies, Family Offices and Consulting firms.
 She is a value based leader, who is passionate about making a positive impact in the lives of people and overall health of communities.
 Diane is a passionate leader, who brings to the Foundation her ability to inspire and drive sustainable change.

 Katherine Kay (Toronto) is a senior partner at Stikeman Elliot LLP, repeatedly recognized as a leading litigator in Canada.
 Katherine has served on her firm’s partnership board and executive committee and is currently on her second tour of duty on the Toronto office management committee.
 She is currently a director of The Advocates’ Society, a national association of advocates, and has served for several years on the United Way Major Individual Giving Cabinet.
 She and her family are long-time supporters of The Terry Fox Foundation and the annual Terry Fox Run.

-John Kearsey (Winnipeg) is the VP of External Relations at the University of Manitoba, where he and his team have been celebrated for their success in sharing compelling stories of opportunity and impact that raised $626 million, exceeding its $500 million goal.
+John Kearsey (Toronto) is the President and CEO, ROM Governers.
 In 2020, the Association of Fundraising Professionals (Manitoba) named John as the Fundraising Executive of the Year.
 He is new to the Terry Fox Foundation Board of Directors, but far from new to keeping Terry’s ambitious goal alive to eliminate cancer through research.
 Terry’s impact on John’s life is documented in the bestselling book, Forever Terry: A Legacy in Letters.
 John is also an alumnus of the Terry Fox Humanitarian Award and serves as its board chair.